 Featuring over 75 shops and restaurants including Barnes & Noble, The Cheesecake Factory, Lacoste, Saks Fifth Avenue and Sephora.
 This is a great place in Boston for shopping.

 75 fabulous stores including Tiffany & Co., Salvatore Ferragamo, Porsche Design, David Yurman, A|X Armani Exchange, Gucci, Louis Vuitton, Christian Dior, Burberry, BCBG Max Azria and Neiman Marcus.

 More than 300 independent jewelers and over 200 retailers.
 Specialty stores such as Bromfield Camera, Brattle Book Shop and Windsor Button complement flagships like Macy’s, H&M and Borders.
 Pushcart vendors offer an assortment of colorful merchandise.

-Eight blocks filled with salons, boutiques, and fabulous dining.
+Eight blocks filled with salons, boutiques, and fabulous dining ideal that feature the best of Boston shopping.
 Boston’s Newbury Street has something for everyone.
 Shops include The Boston Baked Bean, So Good Jewelry, Niketown, Hempest and more.

 Beacon Hill’s Charles Street is Boston’s hidden gem with its brick-lined sidewalks, gas lamps and historic buildings.
 It used to be known for its antique shops but in just the past couple of years has become the choice for visitors and locals preferring unique, independent boutiques.
 Its shops – from clothing to stationery to home furnishings, as well as vintage and locally made jewelry and gifts – are interspersed with a variety of interesting restaurants and cafes.